 Sometime-sleuth MALI ANDERSON is a savvy, street-smart student working towards a Ph.D. in social work with roots deep that go deep into her Harlem working class neighborhood.
-But this isn't some bleak, mean streets gangsta hip hop kinda film-at-eleven version of Harlem.
-Instead, it's a rich, vibrant, close-knit community full of music, shops, and colourful characters, a good number of them Mali's friends or relatives.
-And a good number of those pals seem to get into trouble, which Mali often finds herself "getting involved in" as well.
+But this isn’t some bleak, mean streets gangsta hip-hop, film-at-eleven version of Harlem.
+Instead, the neighbourhood is portrayed as a rich, vibrant, close-knit community full of music, shops, and colourful characters, a good number of them Mali’s friends or relatives.
+Of whom a good number seem to get into trouble, which means Mali often finds herself “getting involved” as well.

 Family and community are important to Mali.
-She lives with her jazz musician father Jeffrey, and her 11-year- old orphaned nephew Alvin (Mali's sister was murdered).
-On the romantic front, there's "gorgeous" police detective Tad Honeywell, who often lends a hand.
-But her best informers are a slew of Harlem beauticians who work at Bertha's Beauty salon on Eighth (now Frederick Douglass) Avenue.
+She lives with her jazz musician father Jeffrey, her 11-year- old nephew Alvin (Mali’s sister was murdered) and a great dane.
+On the romantic front, there’s “gorgeous” police detective Tad Honeywell, who often lends a hand.
+But her best informers are a slew of Harlem beauticians who work at Bertha’s Beauty salon on Eighth (now Frederick Douglass) Avenue.

-So there's plenty of amateur sleuth trappings here.
-But it would be a mistake to dismiss Mali as just another spunky amateur sleuth.
-For starters, she's a former police officer herself.
-Okay, her careeer only lasted a couple of years, but that's because she punched out a fellow officer for essentially being a pig, but she was still a cop.
-So, she knows what she's doing.
+So there’s plenty of cozy and amateur sleuth trappings here.
+But it would be a mistake to dismiss Mali as just another spunky dabbler.
+For starters, she’s a former police officer herself.
+Okay, so her career only lasted a couple of years, but that’s because she punched out a fellow cop for essentially being a pig, But she was a cop so she knows what she’s doing.
 And at least occasionally she investigates for money.
 It makes a difference.
-And because her sexual harassment suit against the NYCPD is on-going, she's not exactly beloved by New York's Finest (except for Tad, of course).
+And because her sexual harassment suit against the NYCPD is on-going, she’s not exactly beloved by New York’s Finest (except for Tad, of course).

-Some sharp social commentary (there's a great poke at an unnamed DA who just has to be Rudolph Giuliani) and some great local colour in a setting too often misrepresented in fiction (and the media) goes a long way towards bringing this series home.
+Some sharp social commentary (there’s a great poke at an unnamed DA who just has to be Rudolph Giuliani), with a large serving of the rich social and cultural history of Harlem on the side, and some great local colour go a long way towards bringing this series home.

-And it should come as no surprise to you that author Edwards was born and raised in Harlem.
+And it should come as no surprise to you, given how right it all seems, that author Edwards was born and raised in Harlem.